Vientiane Travel Guide

 Where to Stay in Vientiane?

-The below are our suggested choices on best stay in Vientiane:
+Below are our suggested choices on best stay in Vientiane:

 S2 Modern Boutique Hotel